 When you’re solely thinking about how big your audience is, the real people who are enjoying your work simply become a number you’re trying to tick up.
 But when you focus on building an online community, you’re able to recenter what matters: bringing together a group of people who all love your work, and propelling them to achieve a common goal, together.

 Choosing to build your community on a Mighty Network will give you the tools needed to make your online community more than just a place to market your content.
-We have industry-leading community-building tools and give you options to offer paid memberships, virtual events, and online courses.
+Mighty's cultural software brings together industry-leading community-building tools and give you flexible Spaces that can include paid memberships, virtual events, and online courses.
 On top of that, with a Mighty Network, you’ll be able to offer all of these pieces together under your own brand, instantly available on web, iOS, and Android.

 So how about we pump the breaks on trying to increase your fans and instead create an online community that grows in value with each new person who joins in on the fun?